hendrihmwn/24001109-19-hen-dwi-analysis-platinum/README.md

 # Data Cleansing Project

-This repository contains the implementation of Data Cleansing API.
-And also contains the implementation of report analysis abusive word for hate speech tweet.
+This repository contains the implementation of Sentiment Analysis Prediction Using Neural Network MLP Classifier and LSTM.

 ## Dependency

 This repository requires this following softwares and dependencies to work:

 - Python3
-- Matplotlib
 - Pandas
 - Regex Python
-- Seaborn
 - Sqlite3
 - Flask
 - Flassger